honeytrap/honeytrap-docs/docs/concepts/framework/architecture/server-standalone.md

 ## Server Configuration

-In order to make the Honeytrap server work with the agent, an Agent [Listener](/docs/concepts/objects/listeners/) has to be configured.
-This makes sure the Honeytrap Server is actively listening to requests forwarded by agents.
+In order to make the HoneyTrap server work with the agent, an Agent [Listener](/docs/concepts/objects/listeners/) has to be configured.
+This makes sure the HoneyTrap Server is actively listening to requests forwarded by agents.